Need help with your manuscript?

-What is a manuscript critique?
-Sometimes called developmental editing, a manuscript critique is an opportunity to have an experienced eye look at your work in progress and give you feedback on large-scale issues like story arc, character, readability, and point of view – generally before the work is completed.
+A manuscript critique is an opportunity to have an experienced, objective professional look at your work in progress and give you feedback on large-scale issues like story arc, character, readability, and point of view – often before the work is completed, or after a first draft.
 A critique does not address every line of a manuscript or every paragraph, but provides big-picture feedback and themes.

 You can do a critique at any time during the writing or editing of a manuscript.
 In my experience, however, the ideal time for critical feedback is after you have partially or fully developed a first draft, and before you spend hours revising and fine-tuning.

 My critiques include both in-line commentary and notes pages at the end of the manuscript or excerpt.
 The in-line comments will give you my immediate reactions to certain elements of the manuscript, and point out issues as I notice them.
 This provides specific examples of issues that may be written up more broadly in the notes, and also mirrors the reader’s experience for you.
 In the notes, I will give more generalized feedback about the overall work and information about fixing problem areas, with general suggestions about how you might go about making changes.
 I do not rewrite your text for you, but sometimes I might give an example of one way you could resolve an issue.

 Here are the primary issues I will look for during your manuscript critique:

 - Suitability for Audience

 - Adherence to Principles of Adult Learning